lucysli/eznotes/README.md

 ### Testing/Development Deployment ###
 Heroku <https://www.heroku.com/>

-## Online tools ##
+### Online tools ###
 Wireframes <http://pencil.evolus.vn/>
 GitHub <https://github.com/mcgillosd/eznotes>

 -------------------------------------------
 # Getting Started #

-Almost everything was based on the rails guide by Michael Hartl <http://ruby.railstutorial.org/>.
+The EZNotes web application was developed using the guide by Michael Hartl <http://ruby.railstutorial.org/> as spring board.
 If you are a first time rubist and this is your first rails app I recommend to read and follow the tutorial thoroughly.